Syllabus for ITS-261

 CO2 Use simple Linux commands to create directories, files, and to get help.

-uCertify provides interactive online courses that help students prepare for various certification exams.
-In completing your coursework, you will be using parts of the uCertify course as an interactive textbook with chapters and lessons, quizzes, exercises, performance-based labs, and more to aid in learning about topics in cybersecurity.
+TestOut provides interactive online courses that help you prepare for various certification exams.
+In completing your coursework, you will be using parts of the TestOut course as an interactive textbook with chapters, sections, practice questions, simulated labs, and more to aid in learning about Linux topics.

-Linux is a three-credit, online course, consisting of six modules.
+The Linux course is a three-credit, online course consisting of six modules.
 Modules include an overview, topics, learning objectives, study materials, and activities.
 Module titles are listed below.

-For your formal work in the course, you are required to participate in online discussion forums, complete written assignments, take lesson quizzes and a proctored final examination, and complete a final course project.
+For your formal work in the course, you are required to participate in online discussion forums and complete online practice activities, lab assignments, and a two-stage final project.
 See below for details.

 Consult the Course Calendar for due dates.

-You will be required to participate in six graded online discussion assignments.
+You are required to complete six discussion forums.
 There is also one ungraded but required Introductions Forum in Module 1.

 Discussion forums are on a variety of topics associated with the course modules.
 The purpose of the discussion forums is to help make the connection between the course concepts and the goals of the course.
 In discussion posts, you express your opinions and thoughts, provide support and evidence for the position(s) you take on a subject, and have the opportunity to ask questions and expand on insights provided by your classmates.
 Active participation is vital to your overall success in this course.